Cancer Risk Factors Include Genetic, Occupational, and Environmental Factors and Personal Choices

 The presence of these cancer risk factors doesn’t necessarily mean that someone will develop cancer, only that the likelihood is higher for them and that extra precautions should be taken if unusual health changes develop.
 In the case of a cancer diagnosis, it is essential that the person have a timely treatment plan designed to address their specific disease and meet their particular needs.

 At Tampa General Hospital, our team of medical oncologists, radiation oncologists, surgeons, and other cancer specialists do just that for patients with all forms of cancer.
 Our treatment options range from inpatient and outpatient chemotherapy and radiation therapy to minimally invasive surgical interventions, along with clinical trials and other novel therapies.
-Additionally, U.S. News & World Report has recognized TGH as one of the Top 8 Hospitals in Florida and among the Top 10% for Cancer care in the U.S. for 2020-2021.
+Additionally, Tampa General Hospital is recognized by U.S. News & World Report as one of the top 10% in the nation for Cancer Care for 2021-22.

 For a physician referral or to schedule an appointment, please call 813-844-7585.